Why Do Animals End Up in Animal Shelters?

 - Having no time for pet

 For cats, the reasons they found were the same, with the addition of:

 - Incompatibility with other pets

-The other obvious reason that animals end up at the shelter is that they get out of their yards/homes and without pet identification, animal control or a neighbor will bring them to the shelter.
-It’s a great reason to have visible ID on your pet at all times.
-It also serves as a reminder that if you DO find a loose animal, turn them into the shelter.
-If one of my dogs were lost, I wouldn’t think to check every neighbor’s garage, but I would run to the closest shelters to find them.
+The other obvious reason that pets end up at animal shelters is that they get out of their yards or homes – and without pet identification.
+Animal control or a neighbor will bring them to the shelter.
+It’s a great reason to have a microchip and visible ID on your pet at all times.
+It also serves as a reminder that if you do find a loose animal, turn them into the shelter.
+If one of our dogs were lost, we wouldn’t think to check every neighbor’s garage, but we would run to the closest shelters to find them.

-People who work at shelters love animals–believe me, they are not in it for the money and the glamour.
-And every single one of them wishes that their job was unnecessary and that people would be responsible with their pets.
-If they were writing to pet owners, they would ask, no, BEG all owners to get their animals sterilized.
-There are a multitude of places that offer free or low cost spay or neuter, so price is not the issue.
-Dogs that are fixed are 4.5 times LESS likely to bite, and they have a lower risk of getting many types of diseases such as cancer.
+People who work at shelters love animals – they are not in it for the money and the glamour.
+Every single one of them wishes that their job was unnecessary and that people would be responsible with their pets.
+If they were writing to pet owners, they would ask all owners to get their animals sterilized.
+There are a multitude of places that offer free or low-cost spay or neuter, so price is not the issue.
+Dogs that are fixed are 4.5 times less likely to bite, and they have a lower risk of getting many types of diseases such as cancer.

-It’s also important to have a plan for your pet—what will happen if you can no longer care for it?
-If vet bills pile up?
+It’s also important to have a plan for your pet.
+What will happen if you can no longer care for it?
+If the vet bills pile up?
 What steps are you taking to make your pet a good citizen of your community?
 Are you consistent about picking up their poop?
-Do you make sure that every stranger you meet on your walk is dog-friendly BEFORE you allow your dog to sniff them?
+Do you make sure that every stranger you meet on your walk is dog-friendly before you allow your dog to sniff them?
 Do you let your cat roam and use the neighborhood birds for snacks?
 These are the types of behaviors that discourage landlords from allowing pets.
-As pet owners, we need to take responsibility not just for our pets, but also our actions that help make the world more pet-friendly to our best friends.
+As pet owners, we need to take responsibility not just for our pets, but also our actions that help make the world more pet-friendly to our best friends!